How I Transformed My Creative Business After Burnout

 I wasn’t a good boss to myself.

 I kept adding more and more to my plate while charging too little for everything.
-Take my web maintenance offering - instead of setting up proper retainer fees that would offer consistent monthly income, I settled for minimal fees that didn’t reflect the true value of my work.
+With my web maintenance offering - instead of setting up proper retainer fees that would give me consistent monthly income, I settled for minimal fees that didn't reflect the true value of my work.

-I repeated this same pattern in all my services; my income plateaued while my workload increased.
-I started working more and more weekends, missing out on personal time, while still being unable to break past a certain income level - all because I wasn’t valuing my time and expertise.
+And I repeated this same pattern with all my services.
+My income plateaued while my workload increased.
+I started working more and more weekends, missing out on personal time, and I still couldn't break past a certain income level.
+The math just wasn't mathing, you know?

 The Breaking Point